nikshrimali/TSAI_EVA/Assignment-5/Step2 - Sauce & Toppings/README.md

 - We reigned the wild stallion reduced params to a total of 7876

 - There is a significant gap remains in training accuracy and test accuracy, but the difference is decreasing.
+The model seems to be overfitting still

 - The model surprised by  getting 99.24 test accuracy in just 5th epoch, only to disappoint in later epochs.
 Model seems to be overshooting the minima

 - Test accuracy still sees large values of ups and downs.

 - Performance is like a pendulam, need to decrease the difference by adding some regularization

 ## Future enhancements